Michael-Brooks/michaelbrooks.co.uk/docs/blog/using-vagrant-and-homestead-little-steps-possible-project-install/index.md

 This will create the VagrantFile and Homestead.yaml file to be used for Vagrant.

 The Homestead.yaml file is used to configure any settings to be used in your virtual machine.
-If you need more advanced settings, then check out \[the Homestead docs\](https://laravel.com/docs/5.1/homestead), which shows how to add Blackfire and Crons etc.
+If you need more advanced settings, then check out [the Homestead docs](https://laravel.com/docs/5.1/homestead), which shows how to add Blackfire and Crons etc.

 4 .
 Run